k1r0s/kaop-ts/README.md

 #####  Do not reassign methods or use decorators on arrow functions (i.e.: public something = () => {})

 kaop-ts uses metadata properties inside methods or classes.
-If you alter that references by reasignment you'll mess advice call stack.
+If you alter that references by reasignment you'll mess Advice call stack.

-#####  Avoid async advices with some frameworks functions (i.e.: React `render` function)
+#####  Avoid async Advices with some frameworks functions (i.e.: React `render` function)

-Careful when adding async advices to some frameworks functions, let's say `render` method of React component.
+Careful when adding async Advices to some frameworks functions, let's say `render` method of React component.
 In this case, the method will be evaluated as `undefined` messing up React rendering.

 ### Resources